COSMIC-SETI/FrontPage/SoftwareSystem/subsys_observation_control.md

 ## Service Details

 This `target_selector` service is instantiated as a systemd service on the `cosmic-head` node.
+It executes under the `/opt/virtualenv/targets/` virtual environment.